saxess-software/DataFactory-Knowledge-Center/3c. DataFactory Installation and Update/Webclient/WebPivot_Add_additional_WebPivots.md

 			(FactoryKey
 			,FactoryID
-			,N'Pivot_7' -- enter the PropertyID of your WebPivot ,N'NameMeiner Prozedur'   -- enter the name of your procedure ,N'Summary'   -- enter the name of your WebPivot ,N''
+			,N'Pivot_7' -- enter the PropertyID of your WebPivot ,N'NameMeinerProzedur'   -- enter the name of your procedure ,N'NameDerWebPivot'   -- enter the name of your WebPivot ,N''
 			,N''
 			,N''